Laura Evenepoel

 Social media manager

 Hi there!
-I'm Ophelia, currently in my third bachelor year and passionate about wildlife.
+I'm Ophelia, currently in my first master's year and passionate about wildlife.
 Since I was young, I've always admired wildlife veterinarians, and discovering VSDW in my first year was a dream come true.
-Given the current challenges facing our planet, I'm eager to learn more, educate others about wildlife, and connect with people in this field to make a positive impact together.
+Given the current challenges facing our planet, I'm eager to learn more, educate others about wildlife and conservation, and connect with people in this field to make a positive impact together.
 I also love to travel and hope to one day combine my work with exploring different parts of the world.
-This is my second year as VSDW’s social media manager, and I’m excited to continue this journey with all of you!
+This is my third year as VSDW’s social media manager, and I’m excited to continue this adventure with all of you!

 Quinten Stappaerts